rayfrankenstein/AITOW/README.md

 ---
 “I've been developing software for 20+ years.
 In practice, due to the nature of agile / scrum, design is very minimal or thrown out the window entirely.
 It encourages short term thinking.
 Rarely is anything beyond the "current sprint" considered.”—icedchai, [https://news.ycombinator.com/item?id=20017854#20021832](https://news.ycombinator.com/item?id=20017854#20021832)

 ---
+"Anecdotally, the worst part about scrum is the skewed incentives it creates.
+When you start doing scrum, a few things become really hard.

+- Long term planning, few impactful projects/features ship in 2-3 weeks.
+Many can ship in 3-6 months.
+Talking about these things becomes exceptionally hard as debate on whether there should be a plan takes center stage.

+- Focusing on the right things.
+Do you care that the sprint points got done, or do you care that the customer's problem was solved? what if the two are in conflict?

+- Organization politics.
+When 5 teams publish burn down charts and one goes in the wrong direction, what happens?
+What happens when you ask another team to do something and they don't deliver?
+Do we haggle over "acceptance criteria"?--lumost, [https://news.ycombinator.com/item?id=31705526](https://news.ycombinator.com/item?id=31705526)

+---
 "Well, now the client is doing "agile", asking new features all the time, never writing actual requirements but just blabbing in a meeting, but we are stuck with the constraints of waterfall.
 I'd rather do 90's waterfall than this shit, at least I'd have stable requirements and users thinking more than 30 seconds about the shit they're asking."--mlk, [https://www.reddit.com/r/programming/comments/afthlr/manifesto_for_halfarsed_agile_software_development/](https://www.reddit.com/r/programming/comments/afthlr/manifesto_for_halfarsed_agile_software_development/)